sarahrose26/wdandcomputerprinciplesfall18/syllabus.md

 Make sure to save copies of your programs and back them up to other media (such as a flash drive or external hard drive).
 You can store copies of files on your NYU Home account as well.

 ## Tutoring
 Tutors will be available throughout the semester.
-A link to tutoring hours will be located here once it is posted.
+Tutoring hours are located on the front page of the common syllabus [here](https://cs.nyu.edu/courses/fall18/CSCI-UA.0004-006/common-syllabus/)